Levi Strauss gives upbeat 2023 sales outlook as demand holds up

 That, coupled with higher prices of its jeans, helped Levi's project net revenues between $6.3 billion and $6.4 billion for fiscal 2023, compared with analysts' average estimate of $6.27 billion, according to Refinitiv IBES data.

-Net revenue from Levi's other brands jumped 28% to $127 million in the reported quarter, helping the company cushion a blow from an 18% slump in sales in Europe, stemming from macroeconomic pressures in the region and the suspension of business in Russia.
+Net revenue from Levi's other brands jumped 28% to $127 million in the reported quarter, helping the company cushion a blow from an 18% slump in sales in Europe.

-Despite higher prices, Levi's adjusted gross margin fell 230 basis points to 55.8% in the fourth quarter, owing to currency pressures, higher product costs and holiday promotions.

-The company said it now expects full-year adjusted profit between $1.30 and $1.40 per share, in line with analysts average estimate of $1.35 per share.
+The company said it expects full-year adjusted profit between $1.30 and $1.40 per share, in line with analysts' average estimate of $1.35 per share, as it grapples with currency pressures and elevated costs.

-Levi's net revenue declined about 6% to $1.59 billion in the fourth quarter, edging past estimates of $1.57 billion.
+Levi's fourth-quarter net revenue of $1.59 billion edged past estimates of $1.57 billion, while adjusted profit of 34 cents per share topped expectations of 29 cents.

 ((DeborahMary.Sophia@thomsonreuters.com;))